ccmeyer/Memplex_platform/README.md

 Before you can run the code for the Memplex platform, make sure you have the following software installed:

-- [Python](https://www.python.org/downloads/): Python is a programming language used by the LabCraft Printer project.
+- [Python](https://www.python.org/downloads/): Python is a programming language used by the Memplex project.

 ## Getting Started - Python